r7kamura/vscode-ruby-light/README.md

 - [Ruby Light - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=r7kamura.vscode-ruby-light)

 For Diagnostics and Formatting features, `rubocop` must be available in the workspace.
-If any `Gemfile` exists in the current or ancestor directory, `bundle exec rubocop` is used instead.
+If `Gemfile` exists in the current or ancestor directory, `bundle exec rubocop` is used instead.
 For the other features, there is no need to install anything additional.

 ## Features